 Helix Summer Medical Program

 The Helix Summer Medical Program is a free, four-week summer program in the Bay Area that guides students through an exploration of different careers in the healthcare field.
-Due to COVID-19, the entirety of the Summer 2021 Helix Summer Medical Program will be held online.
+While this may change in the future, the entirety of the Summer 2022 Helix Summer Medical Program will be in-person.

 Helix’s Core Curriculum is developed in close consultation with Dr. Gustavo Valbuena, MD-PhD, who is the Head of Curriculum at the Berkeley-UCSF Joint Medical Program.
 We strive to ensure that our educational materials are engaging and immersive through four major themes.
 Students should expect to spend approximately 9 – 10 hours per week on course material, including attending guest speakers, learning seminar sessions, and watching lessons.